 The beginning and the end of the film too includes glimpses of the ending and beginning scenes!

-At the film’s conclusion there’s a glimpse of the distant hill known as Mehlweg where Maria makes her first appearance in the film, singing ‘The hills are alive with the Sound of Music etc.’
+As the Von Trapps descend from the mountain top there’s a glimpse of the distant hill known as Mehlweg where Maria makes her appearance with ‘The hills are alive with the Sound of Music…’ The field itself is marked red.

 Perhaps more interestingly, the Ahornkaser features quite prominently in the opening scenes seen from Mehlweg!